cloudfoundry/diego-ssh/README.md

     cut -f2 -d'=' | \
     pbcopy # paste authoriztion code when prompted for password
 ```
-or, if you have a recent level of the ssh plugin
+or, with the ssh plugin
 ```
 $ cf get-ssh-code | pbcopy # paste authorization code when prompted for password
 ```

-Use the token or one-time authorization code as the password:
+The authorization code can then be used as the password:

 ```
 $ ssh -p 2222 cf:$(cf app app-name --guid)/0@ssh.bosh-lite.com